samad909/cs50x-2020/final-project-readme.md

 5. Reports that have been marked as found (device has been found).

 *Admins*\
-This page can only be accessed by super admins, if a normal admin tries to access this page an error is shown.
+-This page can only be accessed by super admins, if a normal admin tries to access this page an error is shown.
 A super admin can add new Admins to the system and choose if they will be normal admins or super admins.
 The only difference between the two categories is that super admins can manage the Admins section.
 A list is shown when this page is accessed which lists all admins (except the logged in admin), using this list a super admin can remove any other admin from the system.

 *Change Password*\
-Allows the admin to change their password.
+-Allows the admin to change their password.

 *API*\
-Allows anyone to lookup a device by sending a POST request with valid IMEI number.
+-Allows anyone to lookup a device by sending a POST request with valid IMEI number.

 *Major validations done*
 1. Ensuring that all fields are filled using HTML and Python (for bad actors)